Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Comparison to known results

-\begin{remark} As observed in \cite[Remark~9.3]{HMS23}, although the HHG structure above is typically described for surfaces without boundary, the same construction applies to surfaces with boundary, including braid groups. \end{remark}
+\begin{remark} As observed in \cite[Remark~9.3]{HMS26}, although the HHG structure above is typically described for surfaces without boundary, the same construction applies to surfaces with boundary, including braid groups. \end{remark}

-Before applying our results to the standard HHG structure of mapping class groups, we compare the terminology used in \cite{Kob12,CLM12,Run21} with that in our paper, namely \emph{pure mapping classes with connected supports} and \emph{axial elements in HHGs fully supported on unbounded domains}.
+Before applying our results to the standard HHG structure on \(\operatorname{MCG}(S)\), we compare the terminology used in \cite{Kob12,CLM12,Run21} with that in our paper, namely \emph{pure mapping classes with connected support} and \emph{axial elements in HHGs fully supported on unbounded domains}.

-A mapping class $f \in \operatorname{MCG}(S)$ is said to be \emph{pure} if there exists a (possibly empty) multicurve $C$ fixed by $f$ component-wise such that the restriction of $f$ to each component of $S \setminus C$ is either the identity or a pseudo-Anosov mapping class.
-In particular, any Dehn twist about an essential simple closed curve is pure.
-If $f$ is a pure mapping class that is pseudo-Anosov on some proper subsurface $U \subsetneq S$, then $f$ may also multi-twist about the fixed boundary multicurve $C$.
-The \emph{support} of a pure mapping class $f$ is defined to consist of those components of $S \setminus C$ on which $f$ acts as a pseudo-Anosov mapping class, together with any annular domains on which $f$ acts by a nontrivial twist.
+A mapping class \(f\in\operatorname{MCG}(S)\) is said to be \emph{pure} if there exists a (possibly empty) multicurve \(C\), fixed component-wise by \(f\), such that the restriction of \(f\) to each component of \(S\setminus C\) is either the identity or a pseudo-Anosov mapping class.
+In particular, every Dehn twist about an essential simple closed curve is pure.
+If \(f\) is pseudo-Anosov on a component \(U\) of \(S\setminus C\), then \(f\) may also have a multitwist component supported on a submulticurve of \(C\).
+The \emph{support} of a pure mapping class \(f\) consists of the components of \(S\setminus C\) on which \(f\) acts as a pseudo-Anosov mapping class, together with the annular domains corresponding to those components of \(C\) about which \(f\) has nonzero twist exponent.
 If $f$ is supported on an essential non-annular subsurface $U$ but acts with a nontrivial (multi-)twist on the boundary of $U$, we regard its support as disconnected.
-Accordingly, by a \emph{pure mapping class supported on a connected essential subsurface}, we mean either a Dehn twist about an essential simple closed curve or a pseudo-Anosov supported on a connected essential subsurface, with no additional multi-twist along its boundary.
+Accordingly, by a \emph{pure mapping class with connected support}, we mean either a Dehn twist about an essential simple closed curve, or the extension by the identity of a pseudo-Anosov mapping class on a connected essential non-annular subsurface, with no additional multi-twist component along its boundary.